peperoni60/drupal-docker/README.md

     * my/ubuntu:16.04: Apache 2 with PHP 7.0

-* **APACHE_HOSTNAME** is the domain name, which could be later added to /etc/hosts.
-You can then us this name to open your website in a browser. **The name has to be unique within the Docker host!**
+* **APACHE_HOSTNAME** is the domain name, which could be later added to `/etc/hosts`.
+You can then us this name to open your website in a browser.
+> The name has to be unique within the Docker host!
+> It may be  possible to route an IP address to the *Docker for Mac* Server but not with the "bridge" driver as used here.
+Watch this space!
+In the meantime use *localhost*

 * **MYSQL_NAME** is the name of the container to be created for Mysql.

-* **MYSQL_IMAGE** is the name of the image to create the Mysql container of.
+* **MYSQL_IMAGE** is the name f the image to create the Mysql container of.
 Normally it is not necessary to modify this entry.

 * **MYSQL_HOSTNAME** is the host name of the Mysql container which could be later added to /etc/hosts.
 In PhpStorm you can then connect to the database using this name instead of using the IP address (remember: Mysql is not running on the local host and we do not redirect ports).